ska-sa/spead2/doc/cpp-recv.rst

 Heaps
 -----
-Unlike the Python bindings, the C++ bindings expose two heap types: *live heaps* (:cpp:class:`spead2::recv::live_heap`) are used for heaps being constructed, and may be missing data; *frozen heaps* (:cpp:class:`spead2::recv::heap`) always have all their data.
+Unlike the Python bindings, the C++ bindings expose three heap types: *live heaps* (:cpp:class:`spead2::recv::live_heap`) are used for heaps being constructed, and may be missing data; *frozen heaps* (:cpp:class:`spead2::recv::heap`) always have all their data; and
+*incomplete heaps* (:cpp:class:`spead2::recv::incomplete_heap`) are frozen heaps that are missing data.
 Frozen heaps can be move-constructed from live heaps, which will typically be done in the callback.

 .. doxygenclass:: spead2::recv::live_heap
    :members: is_complete,is_contiguous,is_end_of_stream,get_cnt,get_bug_compat

 .. doxygenclass:: spead2::recv::heap
+   :members:

+.. doxygenclass:: spead2::recv::incomplete_heap
    :members:

 .. doxygenstruct:: spead2::recv::item